KeepSerene/ip-address-tracker-fem/README.md

 - Search for any IP address or domain.
 - Interactive map with markers for precise geolocation.
 - Displays key information like city, country, timezone, and ISP.
+- Smart rate limiting system:
+  - 15 requests per day limit to ensure API sustainability
+  - Automatic counter reset at midnight
+  - Visual indicator when approaching the daily limit
+  - Clear feedback when limit is reached

 ## 🌟 Future Updates